 All fees and charges are fully disclosed at time of purchase and are available on each course page and on our miscellaneous fee page.

-A. Payments: Payments may be made by cheque, credit card (MasterCard or Visa), via zipMoney (payment plan), via QuickaPay or by direct deposit.
+A. Payments: Payments may be made by cheque, credit card (MasterCard or Visa), via zipMoney (payment plan), via QuickaPay (payment plan) or by direct deposit.
 A student is not considered enrolled in a course and therefore not eligible for the issue of an award, until the required fee is paid.
 Replacement paper copies for lost certificates or statements of attainment are also available for a small administrative fee.
 All fees and charges are in Australian dollars.
 Available payment methods are outlined below:

 Account name: Plenty Training